Fall River Workers’ Compensation Lawyer

 Workplace injuries are relatively common, but serious injuries or illnesses might prevent you from returning to work.
 In such instances, a Workers’ Compensation claim might help you recover valuable financial benefits to help you during recovery.

-Workers’ Compensation benefits may be temporary and cover people with total disabilities who cannot work, or those with partial disabilities who can do less work than before their accident.
+Workers’ Compensation benefits may be temporary and cover people with total disabilities who cannot work or those with partial disabilities who can do less work than before their accident.
 It might also be permanent and last indefinitely.
-To begin a claim, you must report your injuries to your employer, your employer should notify the insurer, and the insurer will approve or deny your claim.
+To begin a claim, you must report your injuries to your employer.
+Your employer should notify the insurer, and the insurer will approve or deny your claim.
 Eligibility is often based on how your injuries occurred and how long you have been unable to work.
 While Workers’ Compensation tends to be applied broadly, certain cases might be excluded.
 If you need to file a Workers’ Compensation claim, notify your employer immediately and begin documenting each day you miss work because of your injuries.

-Arrange for a free review of your case with our Workers’ Compensation lawyers by calling the Law Office of John J. Sheehan at (617) 925-6407.
+Receive a free review of your case with our Workers’ Compensation lawyers by calling the Law Office of John J. Sheehan at (617) 925-6407.

 Workers’ Compensation may cover medical costs and a portion of lost wages.
 While this sounds fairly simple and straightforward, there are several different ways in which Workers’ Compensation might apply to your case.